Have you ever talked to a client about developing a self-care

 For Step Two, choose something from your unique List of Self Healing Ideas to address the need that you identified in Step One.
 Maybe you just need a quick break to stretch and breathe some fresh air.
-Find a list of Self Healing ideas here: Self Care Isn't Selfish
+Or, you might try a Self Compassion Guided Mediation

 I wish I would have begun my self-care journey a long time ago.
 If you have been putting off self-care, please don't wait another minute!
 Try these 2 basic steps for one week.
 SCAN and FILL.
 SCAN and FILL.
 SCAN and FILL.
 I think you will notice a difference (and your family/colleagues/clients will too!)